 How Long Do You Bleed After Delivery?

-Diagnosis of Postpartum Haemorrhage
+Diagnosis of Postpartum Hemorrhage

 Symptoms and blood tests are crucial in making a diagnosis of postpartum haemorrhage.
-Your medical history as well as a physical examination will help the doctor arrive at a conclusion.
-The doctor will also need to know details of the pregnancy, labour, and delivery before arriving at any conclusion.
+Your medical history, as well as a physical examination, will help the doctor arrive at a conclusion.
+The doctor will also need to know the details of the pregnancy, labour, and delivery before arriving at any conclusion.
 Examination of the birth canal will help the doctor determine if there is any trauma.
 The placenta will have to be checked for completeness while assessing the uterine size is also essential for arriving at a diagnosis.
 The tests conducted are likely to look at the clotting factors of blood, the red blood cell count, pulse rate, blood pressure, and estimation of blood loss.

-Postpartum Haemorrhage Treatment
+Postpartum Hemorrhage Treatment

 The treatment of PPH will vary depending on factors like your overall health, medical history, and the extent of your condition.
 The intention of the treatment is to pinpoint the cause of the haemorrhage and stem it.
 The course of treatment can include: